JaShu01/JaShu01/README.md

     Beyond my academic endeavors, I am passionate about web development.
 In my free time, I take on projects where I create websites from scratch, utilizing both frontend and backend technologies, with an emphasis on building RESTful APIs.
 These personal projects allow me to continuously refine my coding skills, stay up-to-date with the latest industry trends, and provide valuable solutions to clients seeking to establish their online presence.
 Through these experiences, I have honed my ability to work independently, meet tight deadlines, and deliver high-quality, responsive websites that meet the unique needs of each client.

+7. **Programming Lab Projekt**
+   This project involves frontend programming using HTML, CSS, and JavaScript, and backend development using SQL and PHP.
+The database server is hosted using Docker.
+The project focuses on programming and analyzing the presented database from the perspective of the store's profitability.

 <h3 align="left">Languages and Tools:</h3>